 As the saying goes, "You never get a second chance to make a first impression."
 And since your doormat is one of the first things guests see before they enter your home, you might as well choose carefully.
 You could opt for a welcome mat based on the season: Thick, rubberized styles will help catch salt on snowy days, for example, while a nautical rope design has a summerlike vibe.
 Make sure to choose a doormat that's large enough to allow guests to get both feet on it, to help catch the maximum amount of dirt, grit, and allergens before stepping inside.
 And of course, remember to clean it regularly so you don't end up tracking more grime onto your floors—which would defeat the purpose.

-Here, the best doormats that will liven up your front porch:
+Here, the best doormats to liven up your front porch.

 This rugged rubber doormat, with an elegant fleur-de-lys pattern, proves that it's possible to be both tough and beautiful.
 And although those curlicues might look fancy, they also serve a purpose: catching dirt, salt, and snow before it gets tracked inside.
 The mat is sold in two generous sizes, either a larger 30 x 48 inches, or a smaller 24 x 36 inches.
 (Both options measure just over a half-inch thick.)
 This doormat resists mildew and odor really well, and when you do need to clean it, you can simply vacuum it thoroughly or mist it with a garden hose.